romaro-gomes/Django_ML_Sport/README.md

 # Django ML Sport

-That projetct was a based at the [KenBro Tutorial](https://www.youtube.com/watch?v=MrRI0ZFoLyc).
+The Django ML Sport project was based on the KenBro Tutorial(https://www.youtube.com/watch?v=MrRI0ZFoLyc).

-Doing that project I learn a new way to deploy machine learning projects in python.
+During the project, I learned a new way to deploy machine learning projects in Python.